 Legalizing Documents – Teaching English Abroad

 Visa regulations are never static.
 As the world continues to grapple with political or terror attacks and refugees and immigration woes, it’s not uncommon to find national securities across nations tightening their grips.
 But, what does this all mean for TEFL teachers abroad?
 One—it kind of sucks and can be a big source of stress.
 There’s just no getting around it (but we’re still 1000% confident that it will all be worth it once you’re living your glamorous life abroad).
-Two—it means more regulations—including the legalization or “authentication” of your TEFL certificate.
+Two—it means more regulations—including the legalization or “authentication” of your TEFL certificate/degree.

 Long gone are the days where a basic passport and/or other birth-related documents could be used to solidify your teaching visa in powerhouses like China (Z visa) and Vietnam.
 Governments like these want even more proof of—and confidence in—your compliance with their laws.
 Luckily, for motivated teachers abroad, the steps needed to do this are pretty straightforward.
 Like any red tape though, the process is still victim to government bureaucracy and grey areas (AKA you need time to thoroughly and accurately jump through the hoops).